 If you received a scholarship or financial aid, how did that help you?

 As a Levine Scholar, I feel very fortunate to have access to resources which allow me to take part in opportunities that otherwise would not be financially possible.
 The Levine Scholars program has also encouraged me to give back to the Charlotte community by volunteering with various organizations and nonprofits.

-I plan to pursue a career in marketing after graduation.
-I would love to continue to travel and explore new environments.
+I plan to move to New York City upon graduation, where I will begin my career in marketing.
+I would also love to continue traveling and exploring new environments.